2020PB/police-brutality/reports/North Carolina.md

 ### Police shoot to intimidate owner of LGBTQ bar | June 2nd

 A group of police approach a man who identified himself as the owner of the business he was standing outside of.
-He was not a protestor himself, but had been handing out refreshments to protestors.
+He was not a protester himself, but had been handing out refreshments to protesters.
 They fire some kind of shots to intimidate him before shouting "the game is over!".

 tags: threaten, projectile, bystander